Condyline (podophyllotoxin): Supply issue

 Alternative product

 The supplier has found an alternative.
 It is exactly the same product but is labelled in French.
-It is listed in the Schedule from 1 October 2025 and will be available by late October 2025.
-There may be a brief period where Condyline is not available.
+It is listed in the Schedule from 1 October 2025 and will be available from mid-November 2025.

 Where Condyline is unavailable